Stereotypes of Africa: United States

-In the United States, Africa is seen as primitive, impoverished, and full of disease.
+In the United States, the African continent is seen as primitive, impoverished, and full of disease.
 Africans are seen as peculiarly vulnerable to disease.
-Also, Africa is seen as a sparsely-peopled jungle full of wild animals.
+Also, Africa is seen as a sparsely-peopled jungle, savanna, or desert full of wild animals.
 American cinema is blamed for disparaging stereotypes of Africa.

 Themes

 Environment

 Outsiders may imagine Africa as mostly uninhabited savanna, with many wild animals.

-A common stereotype is that much or all of Africa is an inhospitable jungle or desert, inhabited only by wild animals like Elephants and Lions.
+A common stereotype is that much or all of Africa is an inhospitable jungle, savanna, or desert, inhabited only by wild animals like elephants and lions.
 Alternatively, many believe that wild animals are ubiquitous and familiar, like domestic animals.
 Although Africa has many wild animals, among them big game animals, most Africans see them only in zoos and safaris.

 Homogeneity

 Africa is often mistaken for a single state, whereas it is a continent with 54 UN member states and two de facto states.
-This mistake can lead people to think that all Africans belong to one ethnic group, or to apply disparaging stereotypes about one group to another.
+This mistake can lead people to think that all Indigenous Africans belong to one ethnic group, or to apply disparaging stereotypes about one group to another.

 Outsiders may have the misconception that there is only one language, known simply as "African".
 In reality, there are more than 1,000 African languages.
 Swahili is the single most widely spoken Indigenous African language.